bhgray/havaschedule-ionic/README.md

           the updates as close to the issuing time entity as possible (dataServices.getCurrenTime())

+          BUG:  passing time reverses the countdowns....  and fails to hide the class card;
+            FIXED:  hid the class card.  the way passing time mode sends in the times still probably reverses the countdown, but we don't care bc the card is not relevant/shown

   TODO:  refactor the statuses into a constant or enumeration?

   TODO:   check $scope usage throughout.  only controllers create a new $scope.
 Thus DisplayCtl creates